Muhammad Riaz (footballer, born 1996): Personal life

-Riaz was born in Hangu in the Khyber Pakhtunkhwa province.
-His family originates from the village of Landi Kotal.
+Riaz was born in Landi Kotal in the Khyber Agency of Pakistan.
+His family originates from Hesar Shahi, in the Rodat District of Nangarhar Province in Afghanistan.
+He received his education through the 12th grade at an Afghan-run school.

 On 9 March 2025, due to the long standing crisis within the Pakistan Football Federation and lack of domestic football in the country, Riaz was reported being forced to sell jalebis to meet his ends.
 The media coverage sparked widespread criticism, and Riaz reportedly received an invitation at the Prime Minister of Pakistan House three days later.
 It was also reported that he received financial assistance and job positions from the Prime Minister Shehbaz Sharif, the Chief Minister of Khyber Pakhtunkhwa Ali Amin Gandapur, and from a stakeholder of an aspiring franchise-based football league.

+In June 2026, Riaz's brother, Mirwais commonly known as Mero Pathan, also a footballer, was deported from Pakistan to Afghanistan.